SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 ```

-Note: If you have already loaded the dependent JS files for the library then you can use `adpater: :googlecharts` in your Plot initialization.
+Note: If you have already loaded the dependent JS files for the library then you can use `adapter: :googlecharts` in your Plot initialization.

-{% img https://github.com/Shekharrajak/gsoc_2017_blog/blob/master/img/googlechart_geo1.png?raw=true 'Baisc Geo chart using GoogleCharts' 'Baisc Geo chart using GoogleCharts' %}
+{% img https://github.com/Shekharrajak/gsoc_2017_blog/blob/master/img/googlechart_geo1.png?raw=true 'Basic Geo chart using GoogleCharts' 'Basic Geo chart using GoogleCharts' %}

 ### HighCharts: